MUSC Bulletin | College of Medicine

 Students’ Professional Behavior

 Just as it is expected that faculty, staff and residents will interact with students in a professional and respectful manner, it is expected that all College of Medicine students interact with patients, faculty, residents, staff, community-based preceptors, and other students in a professional manner.
-The COM Institutional Learning Objectives outline the expected competencies for Professionalism and Professional Development.
+The COM Institutional Learning Objectives outline the expected competencies for Professionalism and Professional Development as follows:

 Physicianship Evaluation Form

-To foster students’ professional growth and encourage high standards of professional behavior amongst the students, the College of Medicine course directors and faculty have adopted a feedback system to inform a student when his or her behavior has been unprofessional.
-The Physicianship Evaluation Form is intended to provide students and course directors/faculty a formal opportunity to discuss perceived transgressions of professional behavior on the part of the student.
+To foster students’ professional growth and encourage high standards of professional behavior amongst the students, the College of Medicine faculty, educators, and administrators have adopted a feedback system to inform a student when his or her behavior has been unprofessional.
+The Physicianship Evaluation Form is intended to provide students and educators/faculty a formal opportunity to discuss perceived transgressions of professional behavior on the part of the student.
 The form is not intended to be punitive, but rather to encourage self-assessment and improvement where needed to ensure positive professional growth.
-A copy of the form is provided on the next page.
+A copy of the form is provided at the link below.

 In addition, when there has been a pattern of concern, either documented by the Physicianship Evaluation Form or other communication to the Dean’s Office, about a student’s professional behavior, the student will be recommended to meet with the Professional Standards Subcommittee.